Key Takeaways

 Anecdotal reports from followers of polyphasic sleep schedules often include claims of increased productivity, alertness, and ability to learn and retain information.
 Credible evidence to support these claims is lacking, however.

 It may be that polyphasic sleep schedules feel more productive simply because the sleeper has more time, rather than more energy, to get tasks done.
-If you are only sleeping for three hours a day, that leaves 21 hours to complete tasks.
+One’s efficiency at completing tasks under conditions of short sleep may be significantly impacted, however.

 Irregular Work Schedule Compatibility

-Polyphasic sleep schedules may work better than monophasic sleep schedules for some people with a nontraditional work schedule, such as shift work or on-call work.
+Polyphasic sleep schedules may work better than monophasic sleep schedules for some people with a nontraditional work schedule, such as irregular shift work or on-call work.
 There is no scientific evidence to support that polyphasic sleep is more beneficial for shift workers, however.
-A reported 16% of people maintain a shift work schedule.
 Because of its effect on sleep, shift work can disrupt the body’s circadian rhythm, as well as increase the risk of accidents and impaired decision-making.
+In these circumstances, striving to log a cumulatively normal amount of sleep time is recommended to preserve decision-making ability, cognitive flexibility, vigilance, and safety.

 If you are struggling with staying awake during your shift, you may find yourself considering a polyphasic sleep schedule.
-However, disruptions to your natural sleep-wake cycle can negatively impact your health.
+However, disruptions to your natural sleep-wake cycle can negatively impact your health in multiple ways.
 It may be more beneficial to sleep as much as you can in one block of time when possible, adding in naps on days that you cannot receive all of your sleep at once.

 Increased Lucid Dreaming